LukeShortCloud/rootpages/src/administration/openstack.rst

       -  cpu = The number of processor cores.
       -  mac = A list of MAC addresses that should be managed by Ironic.
       -  memory = The amount of RAM, in MiB.
       -  disk = The amount of disk space, in GiB.
+Set this to be 1 GiB less than the actual reported storage size.
+That will prevent partitioning issues during the Overcloud deployment.

    -  Example instackenv.json: